diamirio/AndroidAppTemplateCompose/README.md

 Use `./gradlew lintKotlin` to lint your code and `./gradlew formatKotlin` to format according to the specified lint rules

+Enable/disable rules in `.editorconfig`

+> ATTENTION: When you modify `.editorconfig` make sure to restart the gradle daemon (`./gradlew --stop`) otherwise the changes made to `.editorconfig` might not be applied.
+(More infos [here](https://github.com/jeremymailen/kotlinter-gradle/issues/336#issuecomment-1676235455))

 ## Recommended Reading <a name="recommended_reading"></a>
 * [Kotlin](https://kotlinlang.org/docs/reference/)